 Mr. Brooks (2007)

-Mr. Brooks proceeds as a happy-go-luck film full of energy, with ostensibly random explanations and conceptual systems.
-It's like a camp runaway tv-series or B-movie that just happens to be populated with a marvellous set of characters and handled with singular confidence by a director who one really shouldn't expect such confidence from.
-With that said, there were similar elements in Bruce A. Evans only other film, the 15 year old Kuffs: viewer-friendly offhand qualities that both makes Mr. Brooks hard to resist as well as gives it an immediate freshness that a lot of films in this and other genres tend to lack after years of recycling ideas.
+Mr. Brooks proceeds as a happy-go-lucky film full of energy, with ostensibly random explanations and conceptual systems.
+It's like a campy runaway TV-series or B-movie that just happens to be populated with a marvellous set of characters and handled with singular confidence by a director who one really shouldn't expect such confidence from.
+With that said, there were similar elements in Bruce A. Evans only other film as a director, the 15 year old Kuffs: viewer-friendly off-hand qualities that both make Mr. Brooks hard to resist as well as give it an immediate freshness that a lot of films in this and other genres tend to lack after years of recycling ideas.

 Kevin Costner is the brilliant murder addict Mr. Earl Brooks.
 He is an emotional and loving husband and father, not a psychopath at any range, but he always has his imaginary friend/alter-ego, Marshall (William Hurt) with him.
-Earl is the rational, balanced one, Marshall is his primal, emotive counterpart - it is he who has the lust and the bloodthirst, but it is also he who exhibits the joie de vivre.
+Earl is the rational, balanced one, Marshall is his primal, emotive counterpart – it is he who has the lust and the blood-thirst, but it is also he who exhibits the joie de vivre.
 A resonant comment about western civilization's constrained suburban living.
-In his path, Mr. Brooks must deal with a caring wife, a volatile daughter, a no-nonsense female detective trailing him, and a peculiar hobby photographer that seems to suddenly have the upper hand on him.
+Along the way Mr. Brooks must deal with a caring wife, a volatile daughter, a no-nonsense detective trailing him, and a peculiar hobby photographer that seems to suddenly have the upper hand on him.